VainF/Torch-Pruning/README.md

 ### 3. Low-level pruning functions

-Is is also possible to prune your model manually with low-level functions.
-But it would be quite effort-cunsuming since you need to carefully handle the dependency.
+While it is possible to manually prune your model using low-level functions, this approach can be quite laborious, as it requires careful management of the associated dependencies.
+As a result, we recommend utilizing the aforementioned high-level pruners to streamline the pruning process.

 ```python
 tp.prune_conv_out_channels( model.conv1, idxs=[2,6,9] )